javascript-tutorial/en.javascript.info/1-js/05-data-types/09-keys-values-entries/article.md

 alert(doublePrices.meat); // 8
 ```

-It may look difficult from the first sight, but becomes easy to understand after you use it once or twice.
+It may look difficult at first sight, but becomes easy to understand after you use it once or twice.
 We can make powerful chains of transforms this way.